 So take your time, and try to execute it on your computer.

-Other Command Line Options For the SCP Command
+Other Command Line Options For SCP

 The generic syntax I have showed you at the beginning of this article was the following:

 scp [-i identity_file] [-P port] source target